mikenike360/zkontract/README.md

+We Won the Code Sprint!
+I can't wait to launch the app on the mainnet.
+ETA is about a a month or so or somethiing around March or April.

 zKontract developed for the Aleo Code Sprint 2.0!

 Zkontract is an anoymous bounty board that allows users to hire and work anomymously.
 Any illegal activity will swiftly be removed by the bounty board creator who retains full access to delete any bounties.
 Eventually this could transfer to a DAO or the Aleo community.